 One day at work, I saw a middle-aged man who appeared to be in severe pain, sitting, with great difficulty, on the edge of his chair in the waiting-room.
 (One can often make the diagnosis of anal abscess at a glance!)

 He had a very large, “pointing” abscess on his buttock, very much like the one in this picture.

 Pointing means the abscess is ready to be cut open and drained of the pus inside.
 Without this rather inhumane treatment, the patient would be likely to suffer until the abscess burst of its own accord.
 This abscess is actually “pointing”.
 In other words, it is about to burst and is time for the doctor to cut it open with a scalpel to drain the pus inside.
 (Photo: Courtesy of Amrith Raj.
 Wikipedia)

 The small dark spot is a “plug” of keratin blocking the follicle from which the abscess most likely developed.
 Underneath, there lies a large collection of pus.
 Because there is no blood supply inside an abscess, antibiotics are of little use because they can’t reach the bacteria within.
 Therefore, it must be incised and an absorbent “wick” inserted to assist drainage of fluid and pus from the abscess cavity.
 As you can imagine, this can be quite a painful procedure, not to mention the suffering that can follow for several days, sometimes weeks, after the procedure.

-Instead, by applying wheatgrass extract before draining the abscess, the wound heals considerably faster and pain is markedly reduced to “humane” levels.
-This is most likely due to wheatgrass blocking the effect of the pain neurotransmitter, Substance P reaching the brain.
+Instead, by applying wheatgrass extract before draining the abscess, the wound healed considerably faster and pain was markedly reduced to “humane” levels.
+This is most likely due to wheatgrass blocking the pathway of the pain neurotransmitter, Substance P reaching the brain.

 Dr. Chris Reynolds.